 Be glad in the Lord and rejoice, you righteous;

-Through the price Jesus paid, we, Jew and Gentile alike, are brought into fullness with God.
-We are no longer separated from God, we are free, for within us the Holy Spirit was placed.
+Through the price Jesus paid, Jew and Gentile are brought into the fullness of God.
+We are no longer separated from the Lord; we are accepted as part of His family, free and blessed with the Holy Spirit in us!

 “Blessed are you when men hate you,